quick2063706271/ds4ph_final_project/README.md

 This dataset includes both front views, side views, top views, and back views.

 We have also tried TransferLearning (TL) with AlexNet for better image classifications.
-Yet, the result did not turn out to be statistically significant.
+Yet, there is no difference in testing accuracy.
 Hence, only CNN model, training data, and testing data is shown bellow.

 ## Run the streamlit app
 ```